legjix/legjix/README.md

 🌈 <strong align="center">I'm a Front-End Developer passionate about UX/UI, and very interested in cybersecurity.</strong>

 •🌼 I'm 18 years old, and i live in the south of São Paulo.
 I've always been obsessed with the world of technology, when I finished high school in 2021 I found out I was in love with T.I!
-I entered college in the <strong>System Analysis and Development course</strong> in EAD teaching because i identified myself better, and since then I haven't stopped studying.
+I entered college in the <strong>Software Engineer course</strong> in EAD teaching because i identified myself better, and since then I haven't stopped studying.
 I am always taking courses and learning, in addition to studying foreign languages ​​such as English and basic French, I am in constant search for my professional plans.

 •🍭 <strong>Connect with me:</strong>